Getting an FHA Loan: Pros and Cons

 FHA Loans vs. Conventional Loans

 Most mortgages are conventional loans.
-Generally speaking, conventional loans are less expensive than FHA loans, and they’re also more difficult to get.
+Generally speaking, conventional loans are less expensive than FHA loans, but they’re more difficult to get.

 Here’s a look at key differences between FHA and conventional loans: